jinshengye-git/jetbot_ros/README.md

 ...

 ```
-Then you should uninstall enum34
+Then you should uninstall enum34 first and install Adafruit-MotorHAT and Adafruit-SSD1306

 ```
-sudo pip uninstall -y enum34
+$ sudo pip uninstall -y enum34
+$ sudo pip2 install Adafruit-MotorHAT
+$ sudo pip2 install Adafruit-SSD1306
 ```